Three Bags Full: Themes

 Largely humorous in character, the novel displays a strong knowledge of sheep behavior, biology, husbandry and breeds (the merino and hebridean are present, among others).
 Using the perspective of the flock, Swann makes comedic jabs at human character and institutions.

+Sequel

+A sequel, titled Garou: Ein Schaf-Thriller, was released in Germany in June 2010.
+It is not a detective novel but a thriller.
+In it, the sheep travel to France with Rebecca and try to uncover a mystery about a werewolf.

 Reception

 According to Kirkus Reviews, the sheep characters outshine the human ones, and "the sustained tone of straight-faced wonderment is magical".
 The Guardian review praised Swann for "gnawing" and "wriggling" her way into a gap in the anthropomorphized animal detective novel, thereby succeeding to avoid hackneyed "gumshoe" tropes.
 The Independent, in a rave review, found the sheep to be a successful and appealing parable for humanity, and concluded that the book has "charm without whimsy, and is touching without being sentimental".
 Publishers Weekly called Three Bags Full "refreshingly original", and observed that Swann's "sheep's-eye view and the animals' literal translation of the strange words and deeds of the human species not only create laugh-out-loud humor but also allow the animals occasional flashes of accidental brilliance".